-Emily graduated from Swarthmore College in 2010, with a degree in physics and a strong interest in biology.
+Emily graduated from Swarthmore College in 2010, with a degree in physics but a strong interest in biology.
 Before coming to Harvard, she worked with Elly Nedivi at MIT's Picower Institute for Learning and Memory.
 There, she studied CPG2, an activity-regulated gene involved in the modulation of synaptic strength.
 Emily joined the lab in 2014.
 She received Harvard's Theodore H. Ashford Graduate Fellowship in the Sciences.
-Her work in the Hoekstra lab centers on the evolution of behavioral and morphological differences between deer mice living in forested and open habitats.
+Her work in the Hoekstra lab centers on the coevolution of behavioral and morphological differences between deer mice living in forested and open habitats.